 Both Blickenstaff and Stephan said they want to be in theater post-college.
 Stephan said she will go to Carthage College.
 She said she enjoys starring in comedies but will also want to be in some drama plays as well.

-Page 2 of 2 - “At first I wanted to do comedy, but because of my experience here, I want to do drama now too,” she said.
+“At first I wanted to do comedy, but because of my experience here, I want to do drama now too,” she said.

 Blickenstaff said she will go to Columbia for theater and wait until after she graduates to decide where she will perform and in what playsshe wants to participate.
 Blickenstaff said she also did not do a lot of drama before “The Glass Menagerie.”